Breeders' Cup World Championships Betting Guide

 • Prix de l'Arc de Triomphe > Turf

-Here are the top trainers since 2014 in terms of winners for current races only, Chad Brown leads the way with sixteen winners from both Brad H. Cox & Aidan O'Brien who have ten winners, whilst Charlie Appleby is just one behind Aidan with nine winners.
-Charlie Appleby has had an excellent return at the Breeders' Cup, his nine winners have come from an incredible nineteen runners, which is a 47% success rate!
+Here are the top trainers since 2015 in terms of winners for current races only.
+Chad Brown leads the way with fourteen winners from Aidan O'Brien has twelve winners, Brad Cox is just one behind Aidan with eleven winners, and Charlie Appleby is just one further behind with ten winners.
+Charlie Appleby has had an excellent return at the Breeders' Cup; his ten winners have come from an incredible twenty-six runners, which is a 38% success rate!

 TrainerR-W-PWinEW